lyu4321/jellybean/README.md

 # Jellybean

 From one small program, you can create an entire website.
-Jellybean is a static site generator created in Node.js that lets you easily convert your text files into HTML files.
+Jellybean is a static site generator created in Node.js that lets you easily convert your text/markdown files into HTML.

 # Main Features

-1. A single .txt file or folder containing multiple files can be converted into HTML pages.
+1. A single text/markdown file or folder containing multiple files can be converted into HTML files.
 2. The title of the page, which is the first line of a file if followed by two blank lines, will be automatically generated.
 3. Generated files are stored in the 'dist' folder and style is provided by 'style.css' by default.
-Custom folders and styles can be specified using optional flags (see below).
+Custom folders and styles can be specified using [optional flags](https://github.com/lyu4321/jellybean#optional-flags).
+4. Markdown files will be parsed for [markdown syntax](https://github.com/lyu4321/jellybean#additional-support-for-md-markdown-files) in order to generate the proper HTML.

 # Installation